2023 Solar Incentives Guide for Kaukauna, WI - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Kaukauna solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Kaukauna solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives